Home | Send Feedback

 pom.xml

 To access the operations, the application needs an instance of AmazonS3.
 The application creates that with the help of the AmazonS3ClientBuilder.
-Because the program does not use a common S3 HTTP endpoint, it needs to configure the Minio endpoint with a EndpointConfiguration.
+Because the program is not using a common S3 HTTP endpoint, it needs to configure the Minio endpoint with an EndpointConfiguration.

 public static void main(String[] args) throws IOException {